Formatted Text

 }

-This snippet results in the following image:
+This code produces the following image:

 Formatted list

-for numbered lists:
+For numbered lists:

-• lowerLetter - the marker is lower-alpha (a, b, c, d, e, etc.)
+• lowerLetter - Lower-alpha (a, b, c, etc.).

-• upperLetter - the marker is upper-alpha (A, B, C, D, E, etc.)
+• upperLetter - Upper-alpha (A, B, C, etc.).

-• lowerRoman - the marker is lower-roman (i, ii, iii, iv, v, etc.)
+• lowerRoman - Lower-roman (i, ii, iii, etc.).

-• upperRoman - the marker is upper-roman (I, II, III, IV, V, etc.)
+• upperRoman - Upper-roman (I, II, III, etc.).

-for bulleted lists:
+For bulleted lists:

-• <ul style='type: #9675;'> for circle
+• <ul style='type: #9675;'> for circle.

-• <ul style='type: #9632;'> for square
+• <ul style='type: #9632;'> for square.

-• <ul style='type: #9679;'> for disc
+• <ul style='type: #9679;'> for disc.

 List Settings

-Specifies the level indent of list elements.
+level Specifies the level of the list item. style='level:1'

-Specifies the start number for a numbered list.
+start Specifies the start number for a numbered list. style = 'start: 3;'

-Specifies the text indent of list elements.
+text-indent Specifies the text indent of list elements. style='text-indent:30pt'

 Handling Exceptions